darktable/UnityExtensionsExcelDataReader/README.md

 Lightweight and fast library written in C# for reading Microsoft Excel files.
 Source code & documentation here: https://github.com/ExcelDataReader/ExcelDataReader.

 ## Installation
-Open package manager window in Unity (menu: Window > Package Manager), select "Add package from git URL...", fill in this in the pop-up text box: https://github.com/yuyang9119/UnityExtensionsExcelDataReader.git#v1.0.0.
+You need to set your project's Api Compatibility Level to .NET 4.x first (menu: Edit > Project Settings > Player), then open the package manager window (menu: Window > Package Manager), select "Add package from git URL...", fill in this in the pop-up textbox: https://github.com/yuyang9119/UnityExtensionsExcelDataReader.git.